Ben100mm/Ben100mm-DREAMERY/README.md

 # Dreamery Homepage

+# ⚠️ PROPRIETARY SOFTWARE - CONFIDENTIAL ⚠️

+**DREAMERY SOFTWARE LLC - PRIVATE REPOSITORY**

+Copyright (c) 2024 Dreamery Software LLC.
+All rights reserved.

+This software and associated documentation files are **PROPRIETARY AND CONFIDENTIAL**.
+Unauthorized copying, distribution, or use is **STRICTLY PROHIBITED** and may result in legal action.

+**CLASSIFICATION**: CONFIDENTIAL - PROPRIETARY
+**ACCESS LEVEL**: AUTHORIZED PERSONNEL ONLY
+**LEGAL STATUS**: PROTECTED BY COPYRIGHT AND TRADE SECRET LAWS

 A modern, responsive real estate platform homepage built with React and Material-UI, featuring a comprehensive authentication system, advanced security features, and elegant user interface.

 ## Features